LokiDesign/evolvealg/README.md

 #football

-Fantasy Football web application intended for mobile devices.
+Evolvealg web application intended for mobile devices.

 ## Technologies in use
 #### Bootstrap